 We pride ourselves on the opportunities we offer your child to learn outdoors.
-Every Wednesday, our curriculum takes all 60 children outside, working in smaller groups of 20 to undertake activities on and off-site in most weathers.
+Every Wednesday, in line with our outdoor learning curriculum, our staff take all children outside, working in smaller groups to undertake activities on and off-site in most weathers.